MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/batch-server-overview.md

 You can run multiple threads across multiple AOS instances.
 Each AOS instance automatically runs multiple threads, depending on that capacity that is defined in the configuration settings.
 Therefore, parallel tasks from a job can be run on multiple threads across multiple AOS instances.

 A batch server checks for available threads one time per minute.
-Therefore, you might have to wait for a minute before you see that a waiting task gets picked up for processing by an available batch thread.
+Therefore, you might have to wait for a minute before you see that a ready task gets picked up for processing by an available batch thread.

 ## Batch server management planning